prashantrahul141/expr-resolver/README.md

 fn resolve(input_string: String) -> Result<f64, String>
 ```

-This takes mathematical expressions as String, and returns a Result enum with solved value or incase of a error, A error string.
+This takes mathematical expressions as String, and returns a Result enum with solved value or incase of an error, error string.

 ### Examples